 Recently I started using a french press to brew my morning coffee.
 The reason was simple: to get more cafestol and kahweol – two beneficial compounds that paper filters remove – into my system.
-My $80 drip maker has, unfortunately, been sidelined.
+My $60 drip maker has, through no fault of its own, been sidelined.
 Which makes me feel slightly guilty.

 But not guilty enough to stop french pressing.
 Consuming cafestol and kahweol, I know, is lowering my systemic inflammation and reducing my risk of prostate cancer.
 It’s also killing any pre-cancerous cells lingering in my body.
 These potent compounds induce apoptosis (cell death) in, for instance, kidney cancer and mesothelioma.

 The thing is, if I measured it, drinking unfiltered coffee is probably raising my cholesterol.
 Especially my LDL.

 Wait, what?
 Isn’t LDL the “bad cholesterol” that increases your risk for heart disease?

 Most of the internet seems to think so.
 A quick Google on coffee and cholesterol reveals a clear consensus: cafestol and kahweol are to be shunned.
 Or at least filtered from the coffee via paper filters.
 Reason being: these compounds have been proven to significantly increase both total cholesterol and LDL cholesterol levels in the blood.
 It’s science.

 It’s science, however, that’s been misinterpreted.
 The truth is, when it comes to heart disease risk, high cholesterol is actually preferable to low cholesterol.